Era-Dorta/gosu-android/README.md

 `gem install gosu_android`

-As with ruboto, place yourselfe in the root directory of your app and execute `gosu_android -a` or `gosu_android --add` to automatically copy every gosu_android file to your ruboto project.
+As with ruboto, place yourself in the root directory of your app, then execute `gosu_android -a` or `gosu_android --add` to automatically copy every gosu_android file to your ruboto project.

 General Information